 When dealing with criminal charges in Mississippi, the last thing you want to do is go through it alone.
 At Calderón Law, we are passionate about guiding our clients through difficult cases and helping them achieve their goals.
 For your convenience, we have answered some of the most frequently asked questions about criminal defense below.

 If you still have questions, please do not hesitate to contact our knowledgeable attorney at (662) 594-2439.
-Our phones are answered 24/7.
+Our staff is ready to help you today!

 How long does it take to resolve a criminal case?

 The duration of each criminal case depends upon specific factors like the seriousness of the charge, the complexity of the case, the wishes of the defendant, and the evidence brought by the prosecution.
 A criminal case can be completed in as little as two months or at times as long as two years.

 When should I talk to the police?